VCWVL/wede5020-part-1-Istux/README.md

 Deployment: 1 week

-Deployment Options
+Deployment Options:
 The website can be deployed using:
 GitHub Pages
 Netlify
 Vercel
 Standard cPanel hosting

-Project Timeline and Milestones
+Project Timeline and Milestones:
 Phase 1: Research and Planning (Week 1)
 Identify project goals, target audience, and competitors.
 Gather resources such as content and product images.